deepmodeling/dpgen/doc/run/overview-of-the-run-process.md

 0,1,2 correspond to make_train, run_train, post_train.
 DP-GEN will write scripts in make_train, run the task by specific machine in run_train and collect result in post_train.
 The records for model_devi and fp stage follow similar rules.

 If the process of DP-GEN stops for some reasons, DP-GEN will automatically recover the main process by record.dpgen.
 You may also change it manually for your purpose, such as removing the last iterations and recovering from one checkpoint.
+When re-running dpgen, the process will start from the stage that the last line record.